pnp/vscode-viva/README.md

 ## Support

 This project is community lead extension provided by the [Microsoft 365 and Power Platform Community](https://aka.ms/m365/community) members.
-Microsoft employees are closely involved on this work, but the solution is provided under the community brand without direct supportability channels from Microsoft.
+Microsoft employees are closely involved in this work, but the solution is provided under the community brand without direct supportability channels from Microsoft.

 ## Community